-We are now accepting applications for Fall 2016.
+We are no longer accepting applications for Fall 2016.
 The Fall 2017 application cycle will open in October 2016.
 Please visit our application information page for information on our degree programs, prerequisites, detailed application instructions, deadlines, financial support, and more!

 Prospective students local to the Twin Cities area joined us for an open house on Tuesday, June 23.
 If you could not attend, you can view a recording of the information session!

 Feel free to contact the Graduate Program Coordinator, Rachel Jorgenson, at email@example.com with additional questions or for more information after watching the video!